 Lan Zhan kisses him.

-One moment Wei Ying is mumbling, pouring his heart out, feeling himself sinking, drowning, suffocating, and the next moment Lan Zhan’s lips are against his, and he is being kissed, awkward and uncomfortable over the table, chair scraping on the floor as Lan Zhan leans up to get a better grip.
+One moment Wei Ying is mumbling, pouring his heart out, feeling himself sinking, drowning, suffocating, and the next moment Lan Zhan’s lips are against his, and he is being kissed, awkward and uncomfortable over the table, chair scraping on the floor as Lan Zhan leans forward to get a better grip.

 It’s intoxicating.
 Breathtaking.
 Better than Wei Ying has ever dreamed.